 What does sound leadership & management look like when it comes to measuring youth outcomes?
 How are we doing?
-We regularly share information about our goals and outcomes to key stakeholders, including staff, youth, families, schools and the broader community.
-1 2 3 4 We collect data about our program on an ongoing basis.
+Evidence (How do you know?)
+LM6 We regularly share information about our goals and outcomes to key stakeholders, including staff, youth, families, schools and the broader community.
+1 2 3 4 LM7 We collect data about our program on an ongoing basis.
 This information is reviewed regularly to look for areas of improvement.
 We make changes and adjust our program based on what the data reveals.
-1 2 3 4 We proactively collect, review and respond to feedback from youth, families, staff and other stakeholders.
-1 2 3 4 We have an advisory board or similar consultive body that includes perspectives from both parents and youth.
+1 2 3 4 LM8 We proactively collect, review and respond to feedback from youth, families, staff and other stakeholders.
+1 2 3 4 LM9 We have an advisory board or similar consultive body that includes perspectives from both parents and youth.
 1 2 3 4